How To Clean White Soles Without Damaging Them!

 • Use a damp towel or cleaning sponge to wipe off the paste and revel the clean white soles.

-C. Steps Clean Your White Soles Using Nail Polish Remover
+c.
+Steps Clean Your White Soles Using Nail Polish Remover

 There are some steps to clean white soles with nail polish remover, also known as acetone.
 This strong, non-toxic solvent is great for cleaning grease or oily stain from different surfaces.